 Figure 8: Locations of the samples used for the derivation of α and β

-In the JEM, the CCLM prediction mode is extended to the prediction between two chroma components, i.e. Cr component is predicted from Cb component.
+The CCLM prediction mode also includes prediction between the two chroma components, i.e., the Cr component is predicted from the Cb component.
 Instead of using the reconstructed sample signal, the CCLM Cb-to-Cr prediction is applied in residual domain.
 This is implemented by adding a weighted reconstructed Cb residual to the original Cr intra prediction to form the final Cr prediction: